rackerlabs/repose-perf-ui/README.md

             - start - ticks of when test started
             - stop - ticks of when test stopped
             - description - description of the test.
 For comparison apps, this describes the difference between the two tests
+            - comparison_guid - for comparison apps, this is used to map the other guid.
+The two tests that are to be combined must link to each other.
+Only present for comparison apps (where you always want to check overhead)
             - name - name of the test.
-For comparison apps, the tests that are to be combined MUST HAVE THE SAME NAME

-                - for plugins, this would be usable when you want to pull overhead data (get the same name from another guid)

         - request -> json object with request information
         - response -> json object with response information